mohsinnazir967/SIEM-Notes/SIEM Tasks/Alert Descriptions, Investigation  & Mitigation.md

 ## Multiple Alerts in Different ATT&CK Tactics on a Single Host

-This rule uses alert data to determine when multiple alerts in different phases of an attack involving the same host are triggered.
+This rule uses alert data to determine *when multiple alerts in different phases of an attack involving the same host are triggered*.
 Analysts can use this to prioritize triage and response, as these hosts are more likely to be compromised.

+**Rule type**: threshold

+**Severity**: high

+**Risk score**: 73